JEFF-Media-GbR/JEFF-MC/README.md

 # JEFF-MC
 Minecraft/Spigot Server Launcher using Bash

-A complete minecraft server launcher!
+A complete Minecraft server launcher!
 You can deploy as many server instances as you wish, attach to their screens, execute commands, edit their configurations, and much more!

 JEFF-MC will setup an environment for the user you want to run your minecraft servers as.
 It will create a number of scripts in that users ~/bin directory, such as ~/bin/start start to start a server, or ~/bin/status status to view its status.
 When you include ~/bin in your $PATH, you will be able to run the commands without specifying their full name.